pv97/util-test2/README.md

 # PV system

-This application is built with rails connected to a postgres database.
+This application is built with rails connected to a postgresql database.
+APIs are set up assuming a single page application.
+To set up application,  run:
+  * bundle install
+  * rake db:setup
+  * rails s

-## Tables
+## Schema

+schema file found in db/schema.rb

 **Users**
   * username string